flipperdevices/flipperzero-firmware/applications/external/ble_spam/.catalog/README.md

-# Apple BLE Spam
+# BLE Spam

-This application spams Bluetooth broadcast packets to Apple devices, which may be up to 5 meters away.
+This Flipper application ("FAP") spams broadcast packets to Apple, Android, and Windows devices, which may be up to 5 meters away.

 ## Usage